stfc/PSyclone/doc/user_guide/transformations.rst

 Available transformations
 -------------------------

-Most transformations are generic as the schedule structure is independent of the API, however it often makes sense to specialise these for a particular API by adding API-specific errors checks.
+Some transformations are generic as the schedule structure is independent of the API, however it often makes sense to specialise these for a particular API by adding API-specific errors checks.
 Some transformations are API-specific.
 Currently these different types of